-Every Android owner should check out the OnePlus Bullets V2 in-ear headphones
+Every Android owner should check out the OnePlus Bullets V2 headphones | MobileSyrup

 When OnePlus sent MobileSyrup the OnePlus 3T to review, they also sent a pair of their Bullets V2 in-ear headphones.
 Released to not much fanfare earlier in the year, the Bullets are a great pair of headphones.

 I started using them without knowing how much they cost.
-Then I found out OnePlus sells the Bullets for $26.95 in Canada.
+Then I found out OnePlus sells the Bullets for $26.95 in Canada (before shipping and handling, as well as tax).
 I wouldn’t call myself an audiophile, but I do appreciate a pair of good sounding headphones, and I’m willing to pay more to get them.
 In the past, I’ve bought more than my fair share of $200 headphones.
 To say the Bullets were a revelation is an understatement — in hindsight, they shouldn’t have been as OnePlus is not the only Chinese OEM releasing affordable but great sounding audio accessories.

 In a lot of circumstances, the Bang & Olufsen BeoPlay H3 and Bose SoundSport headphones I own, which I paid for $100 and $229.95 respectively to acquire, sounded worse than the much cheaper Bullets.
 Across a variety of music genres, the Bullets sounded consistently warm and full, with mids and highs that were discernable from one another.
 Bass tones were also dynamic without being overwhelming.